dlarbi/backbone-multistep-form/README.md

 # backbone-multistep-form
 A multi-step form for backbone js.
 ####Usage:

-There are only a few things to include in your HTML
 #####Wrap your sections in:
     <div class="form-step" data-step=""></div>.
 #####Make next and previous buttons like